BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_05.md

 These two don't make up a massive team, but are quite a huge pain.
 Try to get rid of Diancie on the first turn: the simplest way is probably using the Steelium-Z. Afterward, two at a time, you'll have to wear down the Crystal Aegislash.
 Knocking down one of its defensive stats may be useful - due to its massive HP, Counter and Mirror Coat may not be as effective.
 Endeavor, Destiny Bond, etc. are all excellent here as well.
 Or, the fun way: changing the field to Cave and collapsing it!

 Afterwards, you'll be able to fight and catch **Diancie**.
 Behind is the *Griseous Orb*, for some reason.
-Escape from here.
+Talk to Cain outside, then agree to escape together.

 It's worth noting that now that we've gotten to fight Crystal Aegislash, two of the developers in the Grand Hall secret room have slightly updated teams.